Best running shoes for heavy runners

 • Previous model: Asics Nimbus 26

-• Recommended use: Daily trainer for easy runs, half-marathons.
+• Recommended use: Daily trainer, tempo runs, marathons.

 • Footstrike orientation: Heel, midfoot/forefoot (full contact).